colebrookson/research-access/docs/institution-contact-protocol.md

 * The university contact sheet: *Collated University Contact Data*
 * The Gov/NGO contact sheet: *Collated Gov/NGO Contact Sheet*

+Before you send any emails, look through the existing emails that have already been sent to get a handle on some common exchanges/questions/patterns that cases have displayed thus far.
+Also, look through the various stock emails (at the bottom of this document) to familiarize yourself with how we can respond to different cases.

 ## The Contact Process

 For the purposes of this example, we'll refer to the process of contacting a single institution as a *case*.
 There are four main steps in the contact process: